mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 images:
 - building-a-vm-homelab/build-components.jpg
 ---
 For the past five years, I've done all of my software development in virtual machines (VMs).
-Every project gets its own dedicated VM.
-I never have to worry about dependency conflicts or TCP port collisions, as the VMs isolate projects from one another.
+Each of my projects gets a dedicated VM, sparing me the headache of dependency conflicts and TCP port collisions.

-Three years ago, I took things to the next level by [building a dedicated homelab server](/building-a-vm-homelab-2017) to host all of my VMs.
-It's been a fantastic investment and greatly improved the reliability and speed of my common workflows.
+Three years ago, I took things to the next level by [building a homelab server](/building-a-vm-homelab-2017) to host all of my VMs.
+It's been a fantastic investment, as it sped up many of my common workflows and improved system reliability overall.

 In the past few months, I began hitting the limits of my VM server.
-My projects have become more resource-hungry, and there were fundamental mistakes in my first build, so I decided to build a brand new homelab VM server for 2020.
+My projects have become more resource-hungry, and mistakes I'd made in my first build were coming back to bite me, so I decided to build a brand new homelab VM server for 2020.

 {{<img src="build-components.jpg" alt="Photo of my server build components" maxWidth="600px" caption="Components of my new VM server build (most of them, anyway)">}}